jnozzi/cocoadev.com/markdown/CollectionViewForTiger.md

 * Allows files to be dragged into it.
 * Allows rows to be dragged out of it as shortcuts to files.
 * Automatically changes text field colors to white when a row is selected.
-* Your row view must derive from General/TigerCollectionViewItem to be added to the collection view.
+* Your row view must derive from TigerCollectionViewItem to be added to the collection view.
 * Allows menus on right click